UNICORE-EU/uftp-docs/source/admin-docs/uftpd/uftpd-manual.rst

 for detailed information on how to configure UFTP based data access and data transfer.

+.. _uftpd-test-installation:

 Quick Installation using Test Certificates
 ------------------------------------------

-This is a short guide on how to install the UFTP server in a few steps,
+This is a short guide on how to install the UFTPD server in a few steps,
-using the test certificates provided in the distribution package.
+using the **test certificates** provided in the distribution package.

 .. warning::
    This setup is intended **for testing only**.